 For Children and Adults with Autism

 Applied behaviour analysis training is most widely used to support individuals with Autism Spectrum Disorder.
-It greatly helps to build essential life skills, such as communication, social interaction, and independent living.
+It helps to build essential life skills, such as communication, social interaction, and independent living.

 You would like to focus on the skills taught in a structured yet natural way.
 They fit well into real-life scenarios.